 Card game, also called suits was played in ancient India with the name karidapatram.

 Shushruta is known as the father of surgery.
 2600 years ago, Shushruta and his team conducted several surgeries like cataract, urinary stones, caesareans, plastic surgeries and fractures.

 7. Contribution of Indus Valley Civilisation

 There are several revolutionary gifts of Indus Valley Civilisation to the world.
 Around 2000 B.C., people used ornamental buttons in Indus Valley Civilisation.

 Yoga is a group of physical, mental and spiritual disciplines which originated in ancient India.
 It is mentioned in Rigveda and developed around 5th BCE.

 9. Binary numbers

-Binary numbers system is used to write a computer program.
+The use of a Binary numbers system is to write a computer program.
 In this system, only two numbers or symbols are used, typically ‘0’ (zero) and ‘1’ (one).

-Apart from these, there are several gifts of modern India to the world.
+In addition to these, there are several gifts of modern India to the world.
 Some of them are: